nocoolnametom/blog/content/scripture-mastery-new-testament.md

 study the 25 scriptures the LDS Church Educational System expects high school students to memorize from the New Testament.

+!!! note "Update May 2013"
-**Update May 2013:** The Church Educational System revised the lists of Scripture Mastery recently and this new list removed a number of the old scriptures, altered the extent of a couple, and added a number of new selections.
+    The Church Educational System revised the lists of Scripture Mastery recently and this new list removed a number of the old scriptures, altered the extent of a couple, and added a number of new selections.
 The following list has been revised with the new scriptures.
 I'll be writing posts for those as I can, but this was quite the unexpected change and I don't have much prepared yet about it.

 Series Description Posts
 ------------------------